pulp/nectar/docs/listener.rst

 certain events, methods on the event listener are used as callbacks to inform on a download starting, a download's progress, and a download's success or failure.

+This gives the developer an opportunity to develop event-driven code by overriding the this base class.

 The event listener's interface is as follows::

  def download_started(self, report):